zhubonan/disp/docs/examples/sto/README.md

 In the `param` file, the plane-wave cut off energy is raised to `700 eV`.

-!!! note
+!!! note "Constant basis quality relaxation"

-    In this example, the `fixed_npw` is turned off so the variable cell relaxation will be performed under constant cut-off energy mode, and `finite_basis_corr` is turned on to allow the Pulay stress to be correct automatically.
+    In this example, the `fixed_npw` is turned off so the variable cell relaxation will be performed under constant cut-off energy (quality) mode, and `finite_basis_corr` is turned on to allow the Pulay stress to be correct automatically.
     Otherwise, the basis set would change with unit cell, hence the effective cut off energy can be different from that initially supplied.
     This means that the final energy is always consistent with the geometry, and there is no need to perform an additional singlepoint calculation as in constant-basis mode, e.g. `fixed_npw : true`.